APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 	- Gene Block told the House Committee that security issues were why they cleared the encampment

-	- At no point was there a public, campus-wide notice addressing protesting student for the sake of danger mitigation
+	- At no point was there a public, campus-wide notice addressing protesting students for the sake of danger mitigation

-		- Title IX addresses posting and notification requirements, as opposed to Title VI where information only need be "made available," a lower standard for safety, communication of the law, and protection of rights.
+		- Title IX addresses posting and notification requirements, as opposed to Title VI where information need only be "made available," a lower standard for safety, communication of the law, and protection of rights.
 UCLA opted to make information available to protesting students without concern that only a subset of protesting students may be getting this information

 		- There was an unclear message in the form of a flyer that students needed to leave